Radio Africa

 At work in the archive

 The archival work thus commenced in earnest in early September 2012.
-On one day, I archived 28 audio reels of 1/4" magnetic tape.
+On one day, I archived 28 audio reels of 1/4" magnetic tape!
 Huge!
 On other days I could only archive just 4 or 5 reels.
 The work varied according to the size of the audio reels and their states of disrepair.
 I recall preserving an early 1960s recording of the Orchestre de la Garde Républicaine, all tracks unreleased on vinyl, where the tape was so brittle that it would snap every few seconds during play.
-The tape consisted of five 3 minute songs and it took nearly a day to splice, and re-splice, until it was done.
+The tape consisted of five 3 minute songs and it took nearly a day to splice, and re-splice, until it was playable.

-I have published many articles on the politics of Sékou Touré, whose endeavours to instil his vision of the Guinean nation is clearly evidenced in his cultural policy, known as authenticité (see below).
-To provide a brief overview, one of the key aspects of authenticité was realised through the government funding of orchestras and ensembles in each of Guinea's 35 regions, so as to give a broad and equal representation to all of the nation's language groups and cultures.
+I have published many articles on the politics of Sékou Touré, whose endeavours to instil his vision of the Guinean nation is clearly evidenced in his cultural policy, known as authenticité.
+To provide a brief overview, one of the key aspects of authenticité was realised through government funding of orchestras and ensembles in each of Guinea's 35 regions, so as to give a broad and equal representation to all of the nation's language groups and cultures.
 With respect to the music of the Fulbé, however, a language group who represent 40% of Guinea's population, only 3% Syliphone recordings were performed in Fulfuldé, the language of the Fulbé.
 Surely this is not an accurate reflection of Guinea’s cultural policy, which proclaimed to represent “the music of the nation”!
 As I suggest in my publications, the cause of this marginalisation of Fulbé music resides in the decades long power struggle in Guinea between the Fulbé and the Malinké.
 Prior to independence in 1958, Guinea's Fulbé population represented a voting bloc who had opposed Sékou Touré and his political party, the PDG.
-From the early 1960s, a struggle unfolded against the increasingly autocratic President and his PDG, whereby multiple conspiracies and attempted coups were thwarted.
+From the early 1960s, a struggle unfolded agaagainst the increasingly autocratic President and the PDG, whereby multiple conspiracies and attempted coups we were proclaime and thwarted.
 Touré regularly singled out the Fulbé as being behind these "plots", and Fulbé politicians, traders, merchants and citizens were subsequently targeted and imprisoned.
-The intimidation of any domestic opposition to government rule, coupled with the increasingly dire economic restraints, resulted in over million Guineans fleeing to neighbouring countries or abroad: some 20% of the population, many of whom were of Fulbé ethnicity.
+The intimidation of any domestic opposition to government rule, coupled with the increasingly dire economic restraints, resulted in over 1,000,000 Guineans fleeing to neighbouring countries or abroad: some 20% of the population, many of whom were of Fulbé ethnicity.
 The 3% of Syliphone songs which are performed in Fulfuldé reflects not the harmonious nation under the guise of an "authentic" cultural policy, but that of a marginalisation of the Fulbé voice...
 Yet, here in the RTG archive, were hundreds of reels by the nation’s best Fulbé musicians, most of which had never been heard outside of Guinea.

-Nearing the end of the project, however, the attitude of the senior RTG staff altered.
-Their earlier indifference and recalcitrance dissipated, coinciding, as it were, with the publicity that the archival project was increasingly attracting.
-To blunt their entrenched oppostion to the project, wherein they had not received any personal funding, I had garnered the wide support of Guinean musicians, staff at the National Library (led by the wonderful Dr Baba Cheick Sylla, may he rest in peace), former Ministers and public servants, and had promoted the project through many of Conakry's public radio stations (where the DJs tried their best to test my knowledge by playing random songs).
-Thus, forearmed, I officially requested access to the "mysterious" second archive, which was widely known (!) by all at the RTG as "the annexe".
 Granted access, upon entering the annexe I was aghast to see perhaps 10,000 audio reels of 1/4" magnetic tape, arranged in perfectly neat rows.
-These, I was told, were recordings of Sékou Touré's speeches and of PDG conferences.
+These, I was told, were recordings of Sékou Touré's speeche and of PDG conferences.
 In the corner of the annexe room, however, were two long rows of reels of tapes, very poorly stored.
 Many of them had no cover to protect them, and if they possessed a cover nothing was written on them at all.
-Some reels of these tape were clearly marked and were of Guinean orchestras and ensembles.
-Many, though, were entangled in spaghetti-esque and serpentine entwinements.
+Some of the tapes, however, were clearly marked and were of Guinean orchestras and ensembles.
+Many others were entangled in spaghetti-esque and serpentine entwinements.
 These audio reels all required archiving, and I realised that I would be in Guinea for a lot longer than I had planned...

 A typical reel from the "annexe", with many metres of tape at the beginning of the reel left un-wound and loose.